A Unified Model of Particle Physics and Cosmology: Origin of Inflation, Baryogenesis, Neutrino Mass, CDM and Dark Energy

 \textbf{I. Introduction}

-The standard model of particle physics (SM) and the $\Lambda$CDM model of cosmology together have successfully accounted for all kinds of the cosmic observations from the BBN era to the present day \cite{1}, but they can not address the origin of the hot big bang of the universe \cite{2}, namely what happened before the standard hot expansion, and also can not answer the origins of the current dark energy, cold dark matter (CDM) and baryon asymmetry \cite{3}.
-At present the theoretical and experimental investigations have clearly indicated that the very early universe surely underwent the inflation phase and the followed reheating one \cite{4}.
-These two processes not only provide the initial conditions of the hot expansion, but also are closely related to the origin of the universe matter \cite{5}.
-To solve the above problems, therefore, seeking an underlying theory beyond the SM and $\Lambda$CDM has become a focus of the researches of high energy physics and cosmology, this aspect is currently attracting more and more attentions of the theoretical and experimental physicists \cite{6}.
+The standard model of particle physics (SM) and the $\Lambda$CDM model of cosmology (namely the cosmological constant energy + the cold dark matter) together have successfully accounted for a great deal of the cosmic observations from the BBN era to the present day \cite{1}, but they can not answer the origin of the hot big bang of the universe \cite{2}, namely what happened before the standard hot expansion, and also can not effectively address the origins of the baryon asymmetry \cite{3}, the cold dark matter (CDM) \cite{4}, and the dark energy \cite{5}, in addition, the generation of the sub-eV neutrino mass is as yet a puzzle \cite{6}.
+At present the theoretical and experimental investigations have clearly indicated that the very early universe certainly underwent the inflation phase and the followed reheating one \cite{7}, these two processes not only provide the initial conditions of the hot evolution of the universe, but also make the universe matter genesis \cite{8}, nevertheless, their evolution dynamics have been unestablished as yet, their relations with particle physics are also unknown.
+To solve all of the above problems, we have to seek an underlying theory beyond the SM and $\Lambda$CDM, therefore this becomes the most challenging research for particle physics and cosmology.
+This aspect is currently attracting more and more attentions of theoretical and experimental physicists \cite{9}.